AntonioPennacchia/business-operations-analytics/02-insurance-claims-volume-monitoring/README.md

 ## Built-in Documentation

-The dashboard includes an integrated information panel explaining the business process, KPI definitions and report usage, allowing new users to quickly understand the solution without additional documentation.
+The dashboard includes an integrated information panel explaining the business process, KPI definitions and report usage, allowing new users to quickly understand the solution without requiring external documentation.

 ![Information Panel](info-panel.png)